MicrosoftDocs/windows-dev-docs/terminal/customize-settings/profile-advanced.md

 :::row:::
 :::column span="":::

 This experimentally adds support for moving the text cursor by clicking with the mouse on the current commandline.
 This is an experimental feature - there are lots of edge cases where this will not work as expected.
-In ordfer for this setting to work, you will need to enable [shell integration](../tutorials/shell-integration.md) in your shell.
+In order for this setting to work, you will need to enable [shell integration](../tutorials/shell-integration.md) in your shell.

 :::column-end:::
 :::column span="":::